 Choosing A Backup Drive For Your Mac

-For modern Mac systems, SuperSpeed USB 3.X and Apple ThunderBolt ports are the primary computer interfaces for today - and for the next decade.
+For modern Mac systems, SuperSpeed USB 3.0, USB 3.1, and Apple ThunderBolt ports are the primary computer interfaces for today, and for the next decade. eSATA and FireWire 400/800 still have their place in keeping legacy computer systems and storage peripherals viable, but are fading fast.

 Select The Type Of Apple Mac Backup Drive You're Shopping For: